infovore/aw9523_rp2040/README.md

 ## Usage

-By default, the demo will light LEDs on pins 1-4 at about 50% brightness.
+By default, the demo will light LEDs on pins 1-4 at about 25% brightness.

 Push the button to toggle to cycling them through all brightnesses; each LED will be a little out of phase, creating a scrolling effect.

+## Library Usage

+You need `aw9523.cpp` and `aw9523.h` included in your project via CMake, and then you'll be able to use and instantiate the library.